-Bigg Boss 11: Vikas Slams Akash & Priyank; Luv Dresses Like A Girl; Arshi Acts Like A Pregnant Lady!
+Bigg Boss 11: Vikas Slams Akash & Priyank; Luv Dresses Like A Girl; Arshi Acts Pregnant!

 Arshi tries to make Hina cry by taking her boyfriend, Ro's (Rocky) name.
 She even tries to remember the lines that he had written to Hina to tell it in front of Hina so that she can make her cry!

-Shilpa & Vikas Call Hina, Hypocrite
+Shilpa & Vikas Call Hina, A Hypocrite

-Also, Shilpa tries to make Hina cry by calling her a good actress but cries a lot!
+Also, Shilpa tries to make Hina cry by calling her a good actress who cries a lot!
 She and Vikas call her a hypocrite.

 Luvs Dresses Like A Girl To Make Others Laugh